2015/07/19

 of the biggest reasons that people are uninterested and even hostile to

-of Jesus Christ is the people of Jesus Christ.
+the gospel of Jesus Christ is the people of Jesus Christ.
 If the

 people of God don’t listen, why should folks expect God to listen to them?
 Correlation – behavior of people,